Tobias-Kohn/TigerPython-Parser/README.md

 project (`scala.js` supports two compilation modes: fast compilation during development and optimised compilation for production code).
 The output (JavaScript-files) can then be found in `./tpParser/js/target/scala-2.12/`.

-The JS-linker is currently configured to output a [JavaScript ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+The JS-linker was previsouly configured to output a [JavaScript ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 The line responsible for this is in [build.sbt](build.sbt): `scalaJSLinkerConfig ~= { _.withModuleKind(ModuleKind.ESModule) }`.
-Remove or comment this line in order to get a classic JavaScript file instead of an ES module.
+Remove the comments on this line in order to get a an ES module instead of classic JavaScript file (however, `sbt` currently crashes because of an `export` vs. `module.export` error).

 ## Contribution